 You must then install and activate the BackupBuddy plugin.

 Before you can get automatic updates to the newest versions, you’ll need to add your BackupBuddy license after activation.
 The plugin will display a link to the licensing page.

 The page can also be accessed by going to Settings » iThemes Licensing.

 To continue, enter your iThemes login and password and then click the license products button.
 Your license will be activated after successful verification.

-Using BackupBuddy and Stash Live set Real-time Backups.
+Using Backupbuddy Restore full backup and Stash Live, set Real-time Backup.